 Before this post becomes unbearably long, I just want to say this: most CMSs I took a look at (I'd say around 10 - 15 of them) had good ideas going on, but, as a whole, were lacking in very serious aspects such as UX for content editors, flexibility for devs or pricing for businesses.

 Strapi felt super buggy and incomplete (and hosting a server is always a pain), NetlifyCMS was a pain to manage media (which they seemed to have fixed) and was quite slow to do everything in it, with the developing experience being based in a (super painful) trial and error, and Contentful is clearly geared towards bigger organizations, with absurd pricing for anyone that doesn't earn in USD or another strong currency - plus, I didn't find the editing interface very friendly and extensibility didn't seem so flexible for many use cases...

-(The people behind NetlifyCMS are doing a great job by providing an amazing tool, but the design language of the project is a mess, they have a long way to go before I can call them user-friendly)
+The people behind NetlifyCMS are doing a great job by providing an amazing tool, but the design language of the project is far from user-friendly.

 But then, when I was almost settling down with an unhappy choice, I found Sanity, which hopefully will get you excited with the following:

 - It's cheap and reliable

 - For most build-time generated static sites, you'll never leave the free plan, with 10k documents and 5GB assets for free;

 - The CMS comes from an established and mature agency from Oslo, Norway called Bengler which was extremely capable when it came to data (or at least they did a good job at selling themselves in videos and their website haha);